 A dog sitter will be responsible for caring for your dog while you are away – this includes feeding, walking, grooming, playing and taking them to the vet if necessary.
 Most dog sitters will stay overnight at your house – so your dog receives 24/7 care.
 Dog sitters that stay in your home may also look after your property while you’re away.

-How to find a dog sitter
+Finding a dog sitter

 A quick search on Google for local dog sitting services will return plenty of results.
 It’s important to note, however, that pet sitting is not regulated in the UK, so the onus is on you to choose someone you trust to care for your dog and your home.